2001 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) New Jersey Devils vs. (8) Carolina Hurricanes

+The New Jersey Devils finished first in the Atlantic Division and Eastern Conference during the regular season with 111 points.
+The Carolina Hurricanes qualified as the eighth seed earning 88 points, winning the tiebreaker against Boston with 38 wins.
 This was the first playoff meeting between these two teams.
 New Jersey won this year's four-game regular season series earning five of eight points.

 In their next four playoff appearances the Hurricanes did not lose a series in the first two rounds of the playoffs again until 2020.

 (2) Ottawa Senators vs. (7) Toronto Maple Leafs

+The Ottawa Senators entered the playoffs as the second seed in the Eastern Conference after winning the Northeast Division with 109 points.
+The Toronto Maple Leafs earned the seventh seed with 90 points.
 This was the second consecutive playoff meeting and second postseason match-up between these two teams.
 Their only previous series was in the previous year's Eastern Conference Quarterfinals, which Toronto won in six games.
 Ottawa won all five games during this year's regular season series.

 (3) Washington Capitals vs. (6) Pittsburgh Penguins

+The Washington Capitals entered the playoffs as the Southeast Division champions earning the third seed in the Eastern Conference with 96 points.
+The Pittsburgh Penguins earned the sixth seed with 96 points.
 This was the second consecutive postseason meeting and the seventh playoff match-up between these two rivals; with Pittsburgh winning five of the six previous series.
 They last met in the previous year's Eastern Conference Quarterfinals, which Pittsburgh won in five games.
 These teams split this year's four-game regular season series.

 (4) Philadelphia Flyers vs. (5) Buffalo Sabres

+The Philadelphia Flyers entered the playoffs as the fourth seed in the Eastern Conference with 100 points.
+The Buffalo Sabres earned the fifth seed with 98 points.
 This was the second consecutive playoff meeting and seventh postseason match-up between these two teams; with Philadelphia winning five of the six previous series.
 They last met in the previous year's Eastern Conference Quarterfinals which Philadelphia won in five games.
 Philadelphia won all four games during this year's regular season series.

 In the first period of game one, Dominik Hasek made a save on Mark Recchi's penalty shot opportunity.

-Western Conference Quarterfinals
+Western Conference quarterfinals

 (1) Colorado Avalanche vs. (8) Vancouver Canucks

+The Colorado Avalanche entered the playoffs as the Presidents' Trophy winners as the NHL's best regular season team with 118 points.
+The Vancouver Canucks entered the playoffs as the eighth seed finishing the season with 90 points, winning the tiebreaker against Phoenix with 36 wins.
 This was the second playoff meeting between these two teams.
 Their only previous meeting was in the 1996 Western Conference Quarterfinals, which Colorado won in six games.
 Colorado won three of the five games during this year's regular season series.
 This was Vancouver's first playoff appearance since 1996.